madds23/madds23.github.io/_posts/2024-04-09-ASep2-selfmedicate.md

 We get to hear more of the chorus floating above and behind the guitar solo, but some of my favorite lyrics are in the "hidden bridge:"

-"Uh oh got your head in the clouds
+"Uh oh got your head in the clouds,
-Got me wonderin' how I feel right now
+Got me wonderin' how I feel right now,
-You poison me like a drug
+You poison me like a drug,
-Stumblin' lies trying to be enough
+Stumblin' lies trying to be enough,
 Your 'one and only'"

 To boil it down into a couple sentences: Why is what I'm doing receiving so many mixed reactions?
 Why am I still trying to satisfy this "standard?"
 This can't be good, but I'm still going to push through it.